Online Banking vs. In-Person Banking—Which Is Better for Your Biz?

 Online banks are available in all 50 states—and sometimes other countries too.
 Compare that to in-person banks, where even the biggest chains are in fewer than 40 states (and less than 20 is typical), and you can see why availability is a big advantage.
 With online banks, it doesn’t matter if you open a location in another state or if you relocate your photography business; your bank can follow your business wherever it goes.

 Plus, online banks are often cheaper than traditional banks.
 All the online-only banks we’ve seen offer free online checking accounts for small business.
-In fact, Small Business Bank and Azlo offer no-fee checking.
+For example, Small Business Bank offers no-fee checking.
 That means no monthly maintenance fee, plus free ATMs, no transaction fees, and no other fees.
 Doesn’t that sound nicer than getting nickeled-and-dimed by big banks?

 Not sure which online bank to open an account with?
 We’ve ranked the best online banks for small business to help you decide.